deutsche-nationalbibliothek/dataset-tools/docs/datashed.md

 ### Versioning

-It is good practice to mark the changes to a project's database with version numbers.
+It is good practice to track changes to a project's database with version numbers.
 Using the `version` command, the version of the project can either be changed or incremented.
 The version must follow the [Semantic Versioning](https://semver.org/) guidelines.